The Project search is one of three types of search tool available in Scrivener.

 Can I demonstrate Project Replace?

 Of course!
-Book yourself on the next Simply Scrivener Special and I’ll show you how Project Replace works, and how dangerous it can prove to be.
+Book a Simply Scrivener Special and I’ll show you how Project Replace works, and how dangerous it can prove to be.

 Meanwhile, a bonus!
 Joseph Michael, Scrivener Coach, sends out a weekly newsletter – Cup of Joe – and, in it, he provides a link to a video explaining some particular aspect of Scrivener.
 As luck would have it, the email I received on 5 August gave a link to a video on Project Replace.
 Perfect!